Get the Best WordPress Backup

 If you don’t have much experience working with the WordPress database or files, a manual site migration might not be the best option.
 With all of the potential risks involved, you’ll probably want a safer way to migrate your website.

-One fast and simple alternative is to install a WordPress migration plugin.
-Duplicator is a powerful tool that allows you to move your website with ease:
+One fast and simple alternative is to install a WordPress migration plugin

-The benefit of using Duplicator Pro is its drag-and-drop functionality.
-You can create a package that bundles your site’s content, themes, plugins, database, and files.
-Then, simply drop this zip file into the second site:
+You can create a backup that bundles your site’s content, themes, plugins, database, and media files.
+Then, simply drop this zip file into the second site.

 Plus, Duplicator was built to handle large sites and Multisite networks.
 You don’t have to worry about losing important data from your agency or business website.